 The majority of participants in our Certificate Programs are mid- and upper-level professionals working in the business, nonprofit, government, or military sectors; however, professionals at all levels of experience are welcome to participate.
 There are no prerequisites for enrolling in an HDO Certificate Program.

-While all HDO Certificate Programs are developed with wide-ranging applicability in mind, the following individuals and groups will likely find the Strategic Leadership Certificate Program most directly relevant to their work:
+While all HDO Certificate Programs are developed with wide-ranging applicability in mind, the following individuals and groups will likely find the Organizational Improvement Certificate Program most directly relevant to their work:

 • Senior/Executive Leadership